morkev/slcc-csis-1430/README.md

 # SLCC-CSIS-1430
 CSIS-1430: Internet & HTML Fundamentals Coursework at SLCC.
-Please, feel free to use my code and do all the modifications you'd like to!
+Please, feel free to use my code and do all the modifications you'd like to.

 ```
 function startGame() {